 - Home Gym Equipment Costs

 The cost of a home gym varies massively depending on the equipment you want in it.
 To decide what that is, you need to know your options.

-Home Gym Weight and Accessory Costs
+Home Gym Accessory Costs

 Resistance bands, for example, are an extremely cheap way to begin your home gym at a low cost.
 They are by far one of the most variable tools in your home gym too.
-You can do a huge range of exercises for just about any muscle group and still feel the benefit after. they're seriously underrated!
+You can do a huge range of exercises for just about any muscle group and still feel the benefit after.
+They’re seriously underrated!

-Kettlebells & dumbbells
+Kettlebells & Dumbbells

 Free weights take all of these points even further.
 Kettlebells and dumbbells are both reasonably low in price and can be incorporated into other workout routines and even in unison with other pieces of equipment.